Aditya146699/gamebar/README.md

 Variety of Games: A selection of popular and classic games to keep you entertained.

 🚀 How to Play
-Visit the website: Game Rathod Fun
+Visit the website: Game Bar

 Choose the game you want to play from the main menu.

 Follow the on-screen instructions to start playing and have fun!

-💬 Feedback and Support
-If you have any feedback or encounter any issues, please feel free to contact us at your-email@example.com.
-We'd love to hear from you!